-Diatonic harmony - a study of the principles of voice leading and chord progression in 4-part tonal harmony, using the diatonic triads and 7th chords.
+Diatonic harmony - a study of the principles of voice leading and chord progression in 4-part tonal harmony, using diatonic triads and 7th chords, more advanced figured basses in chorale style and harmonizing of chorale melodies, and use of more nonharmonic tones.
+The study of composition will examine how to set words and music, the steps to harmonizing a melody, and the composition of small vocal and instrumental pieces.